yurivyatkin/rails-project-lvl1/README.md

 When the `input` method receives a field, which is missing from the base object (the first argument of the `form_for` method), a `NameError` will be raised.

+Using the method `submit`, one can add a submit button to the form, implemented as input of type "submit".
+The default title of the button (i.e., the value of the tag `submit`) is "Save," but passing a string parameter to the method `submit` will override this value.
+The code `f.submit` will generate `<input type="submit" value="Save">`, whereas the code `f.submit 'Wow'` results in `<input type="submit" value="Wow">`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
+Run bundle exec rake install to install this gem onto your local machine.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing